SpeagleYao/Academic-Homepage/content/home/projects.md

     * Implement Ensemble Learning to improve performance

-    * Got a full score in the final check
+    * Achieve a full score in the final check

     * <a href="https://github.com/SpeagleYao/2048-api" target="_blank">Open Source Code</a> on Github